hmrc/play-frontend-hmrc/README.md

 The instructions below assume you have set up play-frontend-hmrc as indicated above.

 1. Identify the `signOutUrl` that should be used when users click 'Sign Out' on the timeout dialog.
-Your service may already be supplying a `signOutUrl` parameter to the `hmrcStandardHeader` component, which controls the sign out link in the GOV.UK header.
+Your service may already be supplying a `signOutUrl` parameter to the `HmrcStandardHeader` component, which controls the sign out link in the GOV.UK header.
 Reusing this value may be a sensible choice.
 Refer to guidance above to understand how this argument is used by the timeout dialog.

-1. Update your layout template to pass in the `hmrcTimeoutDialogHelper` in the HEAD element, supplying the signOutUrl as a parameter.
-For example if using `hmrcStandardPage`, pass `Some(hmrcTimeoutDialogHelper(signOutUrl = signOutUrl))` in the `templateOverrides.additionalHeadBlock` parameter.
+1. Update your layout template to pass in the `HmrcTimeoutDialogHelper` in the HEAD element, supplying the signOutUrl as a parameter.
+For example if using `HmrcStandardPage`, pass `Some(HmrcTimeoutDialogHelper(signOutUrl = signOutUrl))` in the `templateOverrides.additionalHeadBlock` parameter.

 #### Synchronising session between tabs